 This is no less true when it comes to nonprofits.
-In fact, social media’s low barrier to entry, ease of management, access to local and remote markets, etc. helps make it even more attractive to these types of organizations.
+In fact, social media’s low barrier to entry, ease of management, access to local and remote markets, etc. helps make it even more attractive to these types of Nonprofits, NGOs and Social Enterprises.

 In fact, when you’re running a nonprofit, you have many unique ways to leverage your social media presence, depending on what your ultimate strategic goals are and what audience you’re trying to reach.

 But with limited resources and, oftentimes, more volunteers on-hand than employees, you may find yourself lacking the billable hours necessary to take on all the day-to- day work involved with social media marketing.

 You need to make the biggest impact with the time you have.

 What is social media automation and how does it work?

 By scheduling a set-it-and-forget-it stream of posts to keep your accounts active on a continual basis, you’re saving countless hours otherwise spent on daily social media management.
 You can then turn around and invest the time you save into bigger, better strategies – for bigger, better results.

 Let me explain.

 Say you decided to use my social media automation tool, Bulkly.

 Here’s what you’d need to do to get going: